rkeplin/lambda-php-dockerized/README.md

 # Introduction
-This is a boilerplate for running a PHP lambda function in AWS.
+This is a getting started guide for running a PHP lambda function in AWS.
 The same pattern may be used for other languages that aren't supported by AWS out of the box.

 # Prerequisite
 * Install docker